ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 #### Creating Pesticides Data Set

-This is creating a data set that only contains the pesticides that were measured.
+This is creating a data set from the PCBs dataset that will only contain the pesticides that were measured.
+For clarity in later visualizations, we have combined 2,4 DDT with 4,4 DDT and BHC A, B, and D.

 ``` r
 pesticides <- PCBs_long %>%